manufebie/degree-synergy-lms/NOTES.md

 ## UX Design

+- Avoid hamburger menu
+- Users should be able to have a quick glance of the app
 - Typography:
     - Raleway & Roboto Slab
     - Open Sans & Open Sans condensed
     - Fjalla One & Noto Sans
 - CSS Grid & Sass
+- Top to bottom workflow
+    - Teamtreehouse
+    - Udemy

 ## Database